-Stephens, who began his career with Tech while he was an undergraduate student, spent six years as Associate Head Strength Coach and Director of Nutrition and Supplementation prior to that appointment by Hocutt.
+Stephens, who began his Texas Tech career while he was an undergraduate student, spent six years as the Associate Head Strength Coach and Director of Nutrition and Supplementation, prior to the appointment by Hocutt.

 Stephens is Sports Performance Nutrition (SPN) certified and received his Collegiate Strength & Conditioning Coach certification (SCCC) in the organization’s inaugural year of 2001.
-In May of 2010, he was awarded the prestigious title of Master Strength & Conditioning Coach by the CSCCA, which is the highest honor a strength and conditioning coach can receive.
+He oversees the approval and distribution of NCAA compliant nutritional supplements for all student-athletes.
+Stephens was awarded with the prestigious title of Master Strength & Conditioning Coach by the CSCCA in May 2010.
+The title is the highest honor a strength and conditioning coach can receive.

 In Texas Tech’s 2011 TechSpy Awards, Stephens received the athletic department’s administrator of the year award, which is voted by student-athletes.
 Along with his director duties, Stephens serves as the strength and conditioning coach for the baseball, women’s basketball, and softball programs.